BryanEAtherton/Azure-Virtual-Machine/README.md

 <img src="https://i.imgur.com/O460gZt.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-9. Navigate to the VM information in Azure and locate the Public IP Address
+9. Navigate to the VM information in Azure and locate the Public IP Address.

-  10. Use ip address to remote connect to the VM
+  10. Use ip address to remotely connect to the VM.
 </p>
 <br />